Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Results

 We present the evolution of the projected surface density of each component (stars, gas, and dark matter) in Fig.~\ref{fig:heatmap_evolution}.
 As shown in these snapshots, the galaxy evolved via mergers of three dark matter clumps between $z=11.20$ and $z=10.77$.
 One of the merging dark matter clumps brought gas into the main halo (see the clump at lower left in the $\Sigma_{\mathrm{DM}}$ figure at $z=11.20$).
 Such gas accretion triggered star formation.

 The time evolution of the mass of our simulated galaxy is shown in Fig.~\ref{fig:3type_mass_evolution}.
-Here, we define the mass within 1\,kpc from the galactic center as the mass of the galaxy.
-Note that the galactic center was determined using \textsc{AHF}, considering the density of dark matter and baryons.
+Here, we define the mass within 1\,kpc of the galactic center as the galaxy's mass.
+Note that the galactic center was determined using \textsc{Amiga's Halo Finder} \citep[AHF; ][]{Steffen2009}, considering the density of dark matter and baryons.
 The dark matter mass was almost constant ($10^{9.5}$\,$\Msun$) between 410 and 470 Myr.
 On the other hand, the gas mass rapidly increased from $\sim 420$\,Myr.
 As a result, the stellar mass also rapidly increased after $\sim420$\,Myr ($z=10.80$).
 At this moment, the mergers of the three dark-matter clumps occurred (see Fig.~\ref{fig:heatmap_evolution}).
 The stellar mass reached $\sim10^8\ \Msun$ until $z=10.60$.
 This value is still slightly smaller than the observationally estimated stellar mass of GN-z11; $\log(M_*/\Msun)=8.7\pm0.06$ \citep{Bunker2024} or $\log(M_*/\Msun)=9.1^{+0.3}_{-0.4}$ \citep{Tacchella2023}.

 The star formation slightly slows down after $z=10.60$ but continues until $470$\,Myr.
-The stellar mass finally reached $10^9\Msun$, which is comparable to GN-z11.
+The stellar mass finally reached $10^9\Msun$, comparable to GN-z11.
 Although the stellar mass at $z=10.60$ is slightly lower than that of GN-z11, we assume that an SMS formed around this time, as it is just after the rapid increase in stellar mass.
 Previous numerical studies on star cluster formation suggested that an SMS can be formed via runaway collisions during a rapid star formation of the system \citep{Fujii2024,Rantala2024}.